ssilverman/TeensyDMX/README.md

 5. Added the ability to accurately measure received BREAK and MAB times using another digital I/O pin to watch the RX line.
 6. Added a way for the transmitter to specify the BREAK and MAB timings.
+7. Functions that previously did nothing or ignored the values on bad input now return a `bool` to indicate success or failure.

 ## How to use